rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 1. Should we use the object terminology?
 Tracked as editorial, in [Issue 15](https://github.com/rgwilton/draft-yp-observability/issues/15)

-## Issues related to YANG Push Lite Overview
+## Issues related to YANG Push v2 Overview

 None currently.